Alvin-Htet/Alvin-Htet.github.io/_projects/copper_diamond_research/index.md

 ---
 layout: post
-title: Sonos Teardown
+title: Coppper-Diamond Composite Research
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: Conducted research for alternative manufacturing methods of copper-diamond composites to be used as powerful heatsinks.
+Designed custom lab equipment to streamline testing and production.
 skills:
-  - drumel
+  - 3D Printing
-  - microprobing
+  - Documentation and Reporting
-  - Electronics Teardown
+  - Data Collection & Interpretation
-  - PCB analysis
+  - Thermal & Mechanical Property Testing
-  - audio system design
+  - Materials Characteriztion

 main-image: /work_4.jpg
 ---

 ## Roles and Responsibilities
-- Independently led the full mechanical design of the project from concept to final production drawings.
+- Supported Experimental research on copper-diamond composite materials as poart of an advanced thermal management study.
-- Collaborated with a Supervisor to review design decisions, and refine concepts through multiple design review meetings.
+- Prepared and processed material samples using electrodeposition under faculty supervision.
-- Integrated feedback and implemented design solutions based on technical discussions.
+- Conducted hands-on lab work including making eletrolyte solutions, electrodeposition, and post-processing.
-- Created detailed manufacturing/ assembly drawings with appropriate tolerances and GD&T.
+- Collaborated with supervisors to plan experiments and troubleshoot technical challenges.
-- Ensured all components were designed for manufacturability and practical assembly.
+- Maintained detailed experimental logs, data sheets, and test plans to support research reproducibility.

 ## Design and Development

-##Mechanical Design Overview
+### Experimentation & Analysis
 - Redesigned a manual fabric winder into a semi-automatic system to improve efficiency and reduce manual intervention.
 - Modified a compression roller to maintain consistent fabric tension during winding.
 - Added guide arms to align fabric edges and guide the core as the roll grows.